 ETAT representatives will meet periodically with ETDM Coordinators and FDOT OEM to coordinate and discuss ETDM program activities, including, without limitation, workload, staffing, resource needs, and agency initiatives and directives.
-SHPO will advise FDOT regarding changes to its guidance, methodologies, and regulations.
+NMFS will advise FDOT regarding changes to its guidance, methodologies, and regulations, and provide opportunity for FDOT to comment during the development process, as appropriate.
 At these meetings and any District-wide ETAT meetings, the participants will exchange information related to the efficiency of the ETDM process, ETAT agency sponsored training opportunities, and proposed changes to law.
 Additionally, participants shall discuss implications to FDOT, and/or resource agencies from rule changes, program and policy updates, and development of management plans and procedures.
-SHPO will coordinate the aforementioned activities with FDOT early in the development efforts, as deemed appropriate.